 Once you’ve got your smartphone, controller, and Wi-Fi connection, we’re ready to begin.

 Next, you’ll need to sign up for the Xbox Game Pass.
-Now the service is open, you no longer need to sign-up for a preview.
-Instead, just subscribe to the Xbox Games Pass on the Ultimate tier.
-This will cost the princely sum of $15 a month — the most expensive tier available, but it gives you access to absolutely everything, so if you have a PC, you’ll also be able to access the full library of Xbox games for Windows as well.
+But not every Xbox Games Pass level gives you access to Android cloud streaming, so make sure you’re signing up to the Ultimate tier.
+That will cost the princely sum of $15 a month — the most expensive tier available.
+However, you get a lot for your money, and if you have a PC you’ll be able to access the full library of Xbox games for Windows as well.
 Your first month will only cost you $1, so you’ve got a chance to figure out if it’s worth your money or not.

-Now that you’re signed up, you need to download the Xbox Game Pass app.
-Once downloaded, boot it up and sign in to the Microsoft account you applied for access with.
+Now that you’re signed up, you need to download the Xbox Android app.
+Once it’s downloaded, boot it up and sign in to your Microsoft account.

 Once you’re signed in, you’ll be presented with a list of games to play — and it’s a big list.
-You can swap between Stream, Console, and PC, and you can add games to your Play Later list, as well as selecting games to play now.
-To play a game, simply select it from the list, and tap Play.
+You can swap between Stream, Console, and PC, add games to your Play Later list, and select games to play now.
+To play a game, simply select it from the list and tap Play.
 After a few moments of loading — during which time your stream is being started — you’ll be transported into your game.
 If your chosen game requires a controller, the app will warn you before it starts, giving you the chance to connect a controller.
 Also, if a particular game is a favorite, and you have the storage space to spare, you can download large parts of the game file onto your device, which will make streaming the game easier.
 Only do this if you have a particularly large storage space though, as it’s usually several GB of data.